sensel/sensel-api/sensel-install/disable-serial-executables/README.md

 Basic Instructions:

+First, you'll need to install the API, using the installers in the [parent directory](https://github.com/sensel/sensel-api/tree/master/sensel-install).
+Then:

 * Connect your Morph via USB to your computer.
 * Launch the program from the Finder or Explorer with a double-click.
 This opens a terminal window.
 * You'll get feedback that a device is found (or not).